 Promotion from Assistant to Associate Professor (with tenure, if applicable) including for faculty with titles of Teaching, Research, Clinical or Professor of Practice.

-In order to merit promotion from assistant professor to associate professor (and be granted tenure, if applicable), the candidate must document high-quality impact in both teaching and scholarship as appropriate to the discipline and their appointment.
+In order to merit promotion from assistant professor to associate professor (and be granted tenure, if applicable), the candidate must document high-quality impact in teaching and scholarship as appropriate to the discipline and consistent with their appointment.
 In addition, the candidate must document satisfactory service to the university, discipline, profession, or public.

 Tenured and tenure-track candidates must be effective scholars and teachers and show a pattern of accomplishments in scholarship that indicates progress toward a national or international reputation in their discipline.
 Individual colleges or schools may adopt additional or more specific requirements in their approved policy documents.